Recognizing Intimate Partner Violence: Types Of Domestic Abuse

 If you are being abused, no matter what type of abuse it is, you should prioritize getting out of the situation.
 Sometimes it can be difficult to prove that your abuser has hurt you, especially with emotional, verbal, or financial abuse.
 In these cases, it is best to get away from them.
 If you do not have any family or friends nearby, go to the nearest police station or hospital.
 Find a shelter that helps abuse survivors and visit them.
 They will help you or find someone who can help you.

 Once you get away from your abuser, it is important to stay away from them.
 Many abusers will apologize, and might promise to get help and change.
 However, until you are sure you’re safe, and until the abuser has proven that they have changed, you should not continue to put yourself in danger.
 Stay away from them, and surround yourself with loving, supportive friends and family.
 Of course, you may want to believe that they are sorry and will never do it again.
 You might love them and want your relationship to work.
-But for them to change, they need to acknowledge that there is an issue and that they need help to change.
+But for them to change, they need to acknowledge that there is an issue and that they need help.

 For Additional Help & Support With Your ConcernsThis website is owned and operated by BetterHelp, who receives all fees associated with the platform.